scheme-requests-for-implementation/srfi-126/srfi-126.md

 that is `eqv?` to a previously alive instance may be reallocated at any point in a program.

-- `(make-hashtable hash-function equiv)` (procedure)
+- `(make-hashtable hash equiv)` (procedure)
-- `(make-hashtable hash-function equiv capacity)`
+- `(make-hashtable hash equiv capacity)`
-- `(make-hashtable hash-function equiv capacity weakness)`
+- `(make-hashtable hash equiv capacity weakness)`

-If `hash-function` is `#f` and `equiv` is the `eq?` procedure, the semantics of `make-eq-hashtable` apply to the rest of the arguments.
-If `hash-function` is `#f` and `equiv` is the `eqv?` procedure, the semantics of `make-eqv-hashtable` apply to the rest of the arguments.
+If `hash` is `#f` and `equiv` is the `eq?` procedure, the semantics of `make-eq-hashtable` apply to the rest of the arguments.
+If `hash` is `#f` and `equiv` is the `eqv?` procedure, the semantics of `make-eqv-hashtable` apply to the rest of the arguments.

-Otherwise, `hash-function` and `equiv` must be procedures.
-`Hash-function` should accept a key as an argument and should return a non-negative exact integer object.  `Equiv` should accept two keys as arguments and return a single value.
-Neither procedure should mutate the hashtable returned by `make-hashtable`.
-The `make-hashtable` procedure returns a newly allocated mutable hashtable using `hash-function` as the hash function and `equiv` as the equivalence function used to compare keys.
+Otherwise, `hash` must be a pair of hash functions or a hash function, and and `equiv` must be a procedure.
+A hash function is a procedure that must accept a key as an argument and should return a non-negative exact integer object.  `Equiv` should accept two keys as arguments and return a single value.
+None of the procedures should mutate the hashtable returned by `make-hashtable`.
+The `make-hashtable` procedure returns a newly allocated mutable hashtable using the function(s) specified by `hash` as its hash function(s), and `equiv` as the equivalence function used to compare keys.
+Implementations preferring a hashing strategy involving a pair of hash functions may automatically derive a pair of hash functions from a given single hash function.
 The semantics of the remaining arguments are as in `make-eq-hashtable` and `make-eqv-hashtable`.

-Both `hash-function` and `equiv` should behave like pure functions on the domain of keys.
+The hash functions and `equiv` should behave like pure functions on the domain of keys.
 For example, the `string-hash` and `string=?` procedures are permissible only if all keys are strings and the contents of those strings are never changed so long as any of them continues to serve as a key in the hashtable.
-Furthermore, any pair of keys for which `equiv` returns true should be hashed to the same exact integer objects by `hash-function`.
+Furthermore, any pair of keys for which `equiv` returns true should be hashed to the same exact integer objects by the given hash function(s).

-*Note:* Hashtables are allowed to cache the results of calling the hash function and equivalence function, so programs cannot rely on the hash function being called for every lookup or update.
-Furthermore any hashtable operation may call the hash function more than once.
+*Note:* Hashtables are allowed to cache the results of calling a hash function and equivalence function, so programs cannot rely on a hash function being called for every lookup or update.
+Furthermore any hashtable operation may call a hash function more than once.

 - `(alist->eq-hashtable alist)` (procedure)
 - `(alist->eq-hashtable capacity alist)`